Lui Kim-man

 Kim Man Lui (雷剑文), also known as Kimman Lui, is an author of software engineering, and financial speculation books.
 He is the Chief Operations Officer of Marvel Web Services and a lecturer with the Hong Kong Polytechnic University.
 He has authored over 20 publications and written content for over 30 journals.

 Lui performed an experiment in pair programming which confirmed that "novice–novice pairs against novice solos" show greater productivity gains than "expert–expert pairs against expert solos" (i.e., novices have more to learn that experts).
 His books challenge the status quo regarding the development of software and financial speculation.

 Personal background

 Kim Man Lui was born in Hong Kong and studied in Taiwan and South Africa.
 In 1992, Lui earned his bachelor's degree in engineering from Tamkang University and in 1995, he earned his master's degree from the University of the Witwatersrand in Johannesburg, South Africa.
 In 2006, he earned his doctorate from the Hong Kong Polytechnic University.

 Professional background

 Lui is the Chief Operations Officer of Marvel Web Services.
 He has additionally held a number of IT positions in the commercial sector of Hong Kong and China.
 He was involved in the setup of a software center that adopts agile development in China.
 In 2004, he was involved in the open source development of Miranda IM.
+From 2006 to 2008, he served as assistant professor at Hong Kong Polytechnic University.